GhufranSolyman/Ghufran/README.md

 <div align="center">

-# Hello, 👋 I'm Ghufran solyman
+# Hello, 👋 I'm Ghufran Solyman

 ## 💫 About Me:
 I'm a passionate **Full-Stack Mobile Developer** specializing in **Flutter** and **Laravel** with a keen interest in building scalable applications and high-performance APIs.
 I love solving real-world problems and continuously strive to improve my skills.